thegroosalugg/sittingOnChrome/README.md

 #### History Filter
 - custom UI to remove search engine queries from history results
   - includes google, bing, duckduckgo, yahoo, yandex
-- removes the search engine URL only, not the links you click from results
+- removes provided URL only, not the links you click from results
+- allows filter of custom terms: from broad to specific
 - useful to declutter history, as well as preventing Omnibox from over autofilling your new searches